Spherical roots of spherical varieties: Classification of spherical varieties of rank one

 \end{lemma}

 \begin{proof}

 Assertions \ref{it:Induction.a} and \ref{it:Induction.b} follow from the fact that $X$ contains $P\times^LX_0=P_u\times X_0$ as a $B$-invariant open subset.

-Up to a positive scalar, the elements of $\cV(X)$ correspond to smooth embeddings $X\into\Xq$ such that $D=\Xq\setminus X$ is a homogeneous divisor.
+For the rest of the assertions we may replace $X_0$ by its open $G_0$-orbit and therefore assume that $X_0$ and $X$ are homogeous.
+Then, up to a positive scalar, the elements of $\cV(X)$ correspond to smooth embeddings $X\into\Xq$ such that $D=\Xq\setminus X$ is a homogeneous divisor.
 The canonical morphism $X\pfeil G/{}^-\!P$ extends to $\Xq$.
 Thus, $\Xq$ is of the form $G\times^{{}^-\!P}\Xq_0$ where $\Xq_0\setminus X_0$ is a homogeneous divisor, as well.
 Hence it corresponds to an element of $\cV(X_0)$.
 This easily implies \ref{it:Induction.c}.
 Assertion \ref{it:Induction.d} is now a direct consequence of \ref{it:Induction.c} and the definition of spherical roots.

 Finally, assume $P_\a$, $\a\in S(G)$ stabilizes the open $B$-orbit $X_1$ in $X$.
 Then its image $P_u$ in $G/{}^-\!P$ is stabilized, as well.
 This shows $\a\in S(L)$.
 In that case, $P_\a$ stabilizes $X_1$ if and only if $\pi(P_\a)\subseteq G_0$ stabilizes the open $B_0$-orbit in $X_0$.
 Assertion \ref{it:Induction.e} follows. \end{proof}